A flag version of Beilinson-Drinfeld Grassmannian for surfaces: The flag Grassmannian of a surface

-\begin{rem} It would be tempting, by Corollary \ref{topinvbis}, to consider the quotient of $\flags_{X}(S)$ modulo the reduced equivalent relation, and then define $\Grnew_X (S)$ as a functor from this quotient to sheaves of sets.
-However, this would not be so helpful for our purposes, since unfortunately the corresponding version of $\flags^{\bullet, \mathrm{good}}_{X}(S)$ modulo reduced equivalence will no more be $2$-Segal. \end{rem}
+\begin{rems} \item It would be tempting, by \cref{topinvbis}, to consider the quotient of $\flags_{X}(S)$ modulo the reduced equivalence relation, and then define our Grassmannian as a functor out of this quotient.
+However, this would not be so helpful for our purposes, since unfortunately the corresponding version of $\flags^{\bullet, \mathrm{good}}_{X}(S)$ modulo reduced equivalence will no longer be $2$-Segal. \item As in \cref{rem:alsoforPerf}, the above results (corollaries \ref{topinvarianceofGr} and \ref{topinvbis}) can be trivially generalized to perfect or coherent complexes, i.e. to $\GrX_{\mathcal{E}_0}^{\mathrm{Perf}}(X\times S; -,-)$ and $\GrX_{\mathcal{E}_0}^{\mathrm{Coh}^{-}}(X \times S; -, -)$. \end{rems}